We've come a long way.

 Cigarette smoke damages blood vessels in the body, which leads to the build-up of fatty plaques inside the arteries.
 This is known as atherosclerosis.

-Atherosclerosis can affect all the arteries in the body, not just the penis.
+Atherosclerosis can affect all the arteries in the body, not just those in the penis.

 When the delicate inner lining of your arteries becomes damaged by smoking (or high cholesterol, or high blood pressure), cholesterol rushes to the site of injury.
-The type of cholesterol that settles in the damaged part of the artery happens to be the ‘bad’ kind (LDL) that you find in all your favourite foods (like kebabs, burgers, chips, etc.)
+The type of cholesterol that settles in the damaged part of the artery happens to be the ‘bad’ kind (LDL) that you find in foods that are often consumed as guilty pleasures (like kebabs, burgers, chips, etc.).

 Once they settle, they become modified by molecules in your blood like sugar and free radicals.
 Free radicals are unstable molecules that can damage cells and tissues in the body.